 has invited you to join this group

 Dr. Ian Fanoga Frani graduated with a nursing and a medicine degree at University of the Philippines College of Medicine in 2007 and 2012, respectively.
 He was a previous Managing and Layout Editor of MEDICS The Official Medical Publication of the University of the Philippines College of Medicine.
-He did his Internal Medicine Residency at University of Nevada School of Medicine and his CInfectious Disease Fellowship at Tufts Medical Center - Tufts University in Boston, focusing on Antibiotic Stewardship and Transplant Infectious Disease.
+He did his Internal Medicine Residency at University of Nevada School of Medicine and his CInfectious Disease Fellowship at Tufts Medical Center - Tufts University in Boston, focusing on Antibiotic Stewardship, prosthetic joint infections and fungal infections.

 I have worked as a family physician in clinical medicine for over 30 years - with a focus on enhancing the body's inherent ability to heal and express health.

 As a Board Certified Family Physician, I offer integrative medicine consultations and osteopathic manipulative medicine to individuals of all ages.

 With attention to each individual's unique experience, I work in partnership with patients to identify and address the source of their symptoms and explore ways to ease stress and enhance vitality.

 I integrate advanced training in nutrition, mindful practice, biodynamic osteopathy and integrative medicine into my work.